Best Wedding Venues Kerala: ₹50K-₹25L With Prices (2026)

 Thrissur

 Known as the cultural capital of Kerala, Thrissur is a powerhouse for traditional weddings.
 The city has a high concentration of well-maintained temple auditoriums, experienced sadya caterers, and wedding musicians.
-If your vision is a classic Kerala Hindu wedding with all the traditional elements done impeccably, Thrissur is hard to beat.
+If your vision is a classic Kerala Hindu wedding with all the traditional elements and Kerala wedding traditions done impeccably, Thrissur is hard to beat.

 What makes Thrissur unique: Deep roots in Kerala's cultural traditions.
 The vendor ecosystem here — from chenda melam performers to traditional florists — is geared toward authentic ceremonies.
 Costs are also 15–25% lower than Kochi for comparable quality.